stefanocurnis/laravel-lang-generator/README.md

 `--langs=` or `-L`:

 is responsible for the generated languages and accepts an array.
 Language folders with the specified data will be created.
-By default it just `en`. <br>Example: `php artisan lang:generate --langs="en" --langs="es"`
+By default, it just `en`. <br>Example: `php artisan lang:generate --langs="en" --langs="es"`

 ---